react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/upgrading-from-4.x.md

 React Navigation 4.x included higher order components such as `withNavigation` and `withNavigationFocus`.
 Now they live in the [compat package](compatibility.html).

+We also have documentation on how to use the new hooks such as [`useFocusEffect`](use-focus-effect.html) if you're using class components.

 ## Navigation state in Redux

 We have long recommended not to store navigation state in Redux.
 We have finally dropped support for storing navigation state in Redux in React Navigation 5.x.